Pelada: Career

-Pelada have toured extensively throughout North America with punk groups such as Iceage, as well as festivals in Mexico, and raves in Russia and Europe, including clubs such as Berlin super club Berghain.
+Pelada toured North America with punk groups such as Iceage, as well as festivals in Mexico, and raves in Russia and Europe, including clubs such as Berlin super club Berghain.

+Ahora más que nunca was a longlisted nominee for the 2024 Polaris Music Prize.

+In 2024, the group announced that they would be completing their last shows together as a duo, after which they disbanded.